yuanjisun/STAT547-hw-Sun-Yuanji/hw09/README.md

 5. It is very important to write the README and help file in time.
 Otherwise I will confuze about what I did.
 6. I successfully editted the README, package documentation and vignette.
 Detailed instructions can be found in README and vignette.
 7. Since .cnv file is very unique, I provided two sample files in the package folder.
 Please download them and test the package.

+Useful resource:

+1. Google
+2. Lecture notes

+Acknowlegement: The first step (read .cnv file and form the data structure) is based on a function in the package `oce`.
+Thanks the author for providing me with a great start.